stonecircle/stonecircle-blog/content/broccoli-starting-the-build-and-eating-your-greens.md

 const mdFiles = paths.filter(path => extname(path) === '.md');
 ```

-This code uses [`walkSync`](https://github.com/joliss/node-walk-sync) to list all of the files under the inputPaths (what we passed in as the `folder` in the constructor) and then we filter that list of paths to find all files that end with `.md` so that we can find markdown files.
+This code uses [`walkSync`](https://github.com/joliss/node-walk-sync) to list all of the files under the inputPaths (what we passed in as the `folder` in the constructor), and then we filter that list of paths to find all files that end with `.md` so that we can find markdown files.

 Next it's time to load each of those files into an array: